ScilifelabDataCentre/swedgene/hugo/content/privacy/_index.md

 title: Privacy Policy
 ---

-### TODOs:
+### TODOs

 1. Does this also need to be provided in Swedish?
 2. Someone other than Rory needs to check the content/wording etc...
 3. Add contact information

 ## Overview